 - Use a conversational tone: This one’s a biggie — people use different words when performing voice searches than they do when typing a search into Google.
 They may type a short string of nouns, such as “car repair local,” but they’re much more likely to say the words, “Bixby, find the best local car repair shop.”
 As the intelligence behind voice-activated search continues to evolve, searches will invariably trend toward returning these simple, conversational phrases.
 Savvy businesses should incorporate conversational language into their websites and online listings to increase their chances of getting selected in “long tail” search queries.

-For more information about optimizing your business listings for search, check out this video.
+Check out this video for more information about optimizing your business listings for search.